Methodology

 Highest Marginal Corporate Income Tax Rate

 This variable includes local taxes, if any, and includes the effect of federal deductibility, if allowed.
 A state’s largest city is used as a proxy for local tax rates.
 In the case of gross receipts or business franchise taxes, an effective tax rate is approximated using NIPA profits, rental and proprietor’s income and gross domestic product data.
-For an explanation of the estimation of Texas’ franchise tax, see note below.
 The Texas franchise tax is not a traditional gross receipts tax, but is instead a “margin” tax with more than one rate.
 A margin tax creates less distortion than a gross receipts tax.
-Therefore, we believe the best measurement for an effective corporate tax rate for Texas is to average the 4.5648 percent measure we would use if the tax were a gross receipts tax and the 0.75 percent highest rate on its margin tax, leading to our measure of 2.66 percent.
-Data were drawn from Tax Analysts, Federation of Tax Administrators, individual state tax return forms and the Bureau of Economic Analysis.
-Tax rates are as of January 1, 2022.
+Therefore, we believe the best measurement for an effective corporate tax rate for Texas is to average the 4.27 percent measure we would use if the tax were a gross receipts tax and the 0.75 percent highest rate on its margin tax, leading to our measure of 2.66%.
+Data were drawn from Tax Analysts, Federation of Tax Administrators, individual state tax forms, and the Bureau of Economic Analysis.
+Tax rates are as of January 1, 2025.

 Personal Income Tax Progressivity

-This variable was measured as the difference between the average tax liability per $1,000, at incomes of $50,000 and $150,000.
-The tax liabilities were measured using a combination of effective tax rates, exemptions, and deductions at both state and federal levels, which are calculations from Laffer Associates.
-Tax rates are as of January 1, 2020.
+This variable is measured as the difference between the average tax liability per $1,000 at incomes of $50,000 and $150,000.
+The tax liabilities are measured using a combination of effective tax rates, exemptions, and deductions at both state and federal levels, with calculations from Laffer Associates.
+Tax rates are as of January 1, 2025.

 Property Tax Burden

-This variable is calculated by taking tax revenues from state and local property taxes per $1,000 of personal income.
-We have used U.S. Census Bureau data, for which the most recent year available is 2019.
-These data were released in October 2021.
+This variable is calculated as the amount of tax revenues from state and local property taxes per $1,000 of personal income.
+We have used U.S. Census Bureau data, for which the most recent year available is 2022.
+These data were released in October 2024.

 Sales Tax Burden

-This variable is calculated by taking tax revenues from state and local sales taxes per $1,000 of personal income.
+This variable is calculated as the amount of tax revenues from state and local sales taxes per $1,000 of personal income.
 Sales taxes taken into consideration include the general sales tax and specific sales taxes.
-We use U.S. Census Bureau Data, for which the most recent year available is 2019.
+We use U.S. Census Bureau data, for which the most recent year available is 2022.
+These data were released in October 2024.
 Where appropriate, gross receipts or business franchise taxes, counted as sales taxes in the Census data, are subtracted from a state’s total sales taxes in order to avoid double-counting tax burden in a state.
-These data were released in October 2021.

 Remaining Tax Burden

-This variable is calculated by taking tax revenues from state and local taxes — excluding personal income, corporate income (including corporate license), property, sales and severance per $1,000 of personal income.
-We use U.S. Census Bureau Data, for which the most recent year available is 2019.
-These data were released in October 2021.
+This variable is calculated as the amount of tax revenues from state and local taxes—excluding personal income, corporate income, property, sales, and severance—per $1,000 of personal income.
+We use U.S. Census Bureau data, for which the most recent available year is 2022.
+These data were released in October 2024.

 This variable assesses if a state levies an estate or inheritance tax.
-We chose to score states based on either a “yes” for the presence of a state-level estate or inheritance tax, or a “no” for the lack thereof.
-Data are drawn from McGuire Woods LLP, “State Death Tax Chart” and indicate the presence of an estate or inheritance tax as of January 1, 2022.
+We chose to score states based on either a “yes” for the presence of a state-level estate or inheritance tax, or a “no” for the absence thereof.
+Data are drawn from McGuire Woods LLP, “State Death Tax Chart” and indicate the presence of an estate or inheritance tax as of January 1, 2025.

 Recently Legislated Tax Changes

-This variable calculates each state’s relative change in tax burden over a two-year period (in this case, the 2020 and 2021 legislative sessions) for the next fiscal year, using revenue estimates of legislated tax changes per $1,000 of personal income.
-Personal income data are drawn from 2020.
-This timeframe ensures that tax changes will still be reflected in a state’s ranking despite lags in the tax revenue data.
-ALEC and Laffer Associates calculations use raw data from state legislative fiscal notes, state budget offices, state revenue offices and other sources, including the National Conference of State Legislators.
+This variable is calculated as each state’s relative change in tax burden over a two-year period (in this case, 2023 and 2024 legislative sessions) for the next fiscal year, using revenue estimates of legislated tax changes per $1,000 of personal income.
+Personal income data are from 2023.
+This timeframe ensures that tax changes will still be reflected in a state’s rankings despite lags in revenue data.
+ALEC and Laffer Associates calculations use raw data from state legislative fiscal notes and other sources.

-This variable calculates interest paid on state and local debt as a percentage of state and local total tax revenue.
-This information comes from 2019 U.S. Census Bureau data.
-These data were released in October 2021.
+This variable is calculated as the interest paid on state and local debt as a percentage of state and local tax revenue.
+This information comes from 2022 U.S. Census Bureau data.
+These data were released in October 2024.

-This variable shows the full-time equivalent state and local public employees per 10,000 of population.
-This information comes from 2020 U.S. Census Bureau data.
-These data were released in June 2021.
+This variable is calculated as the full-time equivalent state and local public employees per 10,000 of state population.
+This information comes from 2023 U.S. Census Bureau data.
+These data were released in May 2024.

 State Minimum Wage